Skip to main content

 AttributeTypeDescriptionExample

-data-display-modestringOptionalDisplay mode (modal, fullscreen, fillparent)
+data-display-modestringDisplay mode (modal, fullscreen, fillparent)data-display-mode="fullscreen"

-data-fullscreen-avoidstringOptionalCSS selector to avoid overlapping
+data-fullscreen-avoidstringCSS selector to avoid overlappingdata-fullscreen-avoid="#header"

 data-themestringUI theme preferencedata-theme="dark"